Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group

 To avoid too heavy notation we will sometimes abbreviate $H:=H_1(\Sigma_{g,1};\mathbb{Z}),$ $H_d:=H_1(\Sigma_{g,1};\mathbb{Z}/d)$ and similarly $A_d$, $B_d$ for the canonical images of the Lagrangians $A$ and $B$ in $H_d$.

-The main difference between the action of the mapping class group on $H_d$ and its action on $H$, is that, when restricted to $\mathcal{B}_{g,1}$ the action does not induce a surjective homomorphism onto the stabilizer of the Lagrangian $B$ mod $d$.
-There is however a stable isomorphism as we will see.
+The main difference between the action of the mapping class group on $H_d$ and its action on $H$ is that, when restricted to $\mathcal{B}_{g,1}$, the action does not induce a surjective homomorphism onto the stabilizer of the Lagrangian $B$ mod $d$.

 As in the integer case, writing the matrices of the symplectic group $Sp_{2g}(\mathbb{Z}/d)$ by blocks according to the decomposition $H_d=A_d\oplus B_d$, by direct inspection we have isomorphisms for the stabilizers of these Lagrangians: